 Data service functions turn inputs into outputs.
 The inputs are varied sets of raw data—data that hasn’t been processed for a specific purpose—configured in its native format and saved in physical, virtual, or cloud-based storage volumes.
 The outputs are usually:

-- Organizational: The consolidation, batching, and structure of data, usually pulled from structured (databases), semi-structured (data warehouses), or unstructured (data lakes) sources.
+- Organizational: The consolidation, management, batching, and structure of data, usually pulled from structured (databases), semi-structured (data warehouses), or unstructured (data lakes) sources.

 - Transferable: The movement of data from their place of origin across a network to an end point, like an application or platform.